Comparison

 Focused visual monitoring

-PixelWatch supports daily checks, full-page screenshots, visual diffs, alerts, and history.
+PixelWatch supports monitored URLs, full-page screenshots, visual diffs, alerts, and history.

 Compare by monitoring job